Loading organizations...

 Key people at Mando.

-Mando was founded by Neelan Veloo (Co-Founder).
+Mando was founded in 1962 by Neelan Veloo (Co-Founder).

 Key people at Mando.

-Mando was founded by Neelan Veloo (Co-Founder).
+Mando was founded in 1962 by Neelan Veloo (Co-Founder).

 HL Mando Corporation (KRX: 204320), formerly Mando Corporation, is a South Korean automotive parts manufacturer specializing in electric vehicle (EV) and autonomous driving solutions.[3][2]
 The company provides braking systems (electronic brakes, parking brakes, foundation brakes), steering systems (electric and mechanical), electronic suspensions, EV solutions (by-wire, power electronics, micro mobility), autonomous driving tech (sensors, DCU, redundant architecture), software (MiCOSA, PHM, Smart Factory), and environment innovation products like dust collection systems.[3]
 It serves global automotive OEMs in Korea, China, the US, India, and beyond, addressing key challenges in vehicle safety, electrification, and autonomy amid rising EV adoption.[1][3]
 HL Mando maintains stable revenue growth, profitability, positive cash flow, and a moderate risk profile through balanced regional/customer portfolios and new business wins.[1]
 As a corporate investor, it has made 15 investments in startups like Deep-In-Sight (Series A, 2022) to fuel future growth engines.[2][4]